- About AONBs

 Jill started her career teaching English as a foreign language in Scandinavia.
 There, she was able to combine her love of languages with “friluftsliv” – literally free air life – what we would call the great outdoors.

 On return to England she worked in the private sector for an events’ and travel company in Piccadilly Circus for 4 years.
 Seeking a challenge, she set up her own business organising conferences throughout the world.
 For 3 years she lived in North America where she took every opportunity to visit the US National and State Parks.
-She joined the NAAONB in 2000 and produced her first AONB Conference, providing the opportunity to the AONB family to come together and discuss the challenges ahead collectively.
+She joined the NAAONB in 2000 and shortly after produced her first AONB Conference, providing the opportunity to the AONB Family to come together and discuss the challenges ahead collectively.

 Jill leads on our internal and external communications programme, using traditional, social and electronic media to good effect, getting information about the AONB Family out to those who can make a difference to the current and future wellbeing of our AONBs.
 She is also our Charity and Company Secretary.